 Rosemary's Baby.
 Call home to Mom, have her buy you a train ticket.
 Since everyone around is being creepy and lying to you, and the honest ones are dying, just go back to Nebraska or wherever.
 And since those special witch foods aren't available back home, that should solve the problem of the inconvenient pregnancy.

 Meanwhile, Rosemary doesn't do this because of her several personality traits, for which she was specifically chosen by the witches.
 She's the type of good Catholic girl who won't leave her husband, or have an abortion, no matter what.
 She's also the sort of person to remain in denial about a situation as long as she possibly can, so that she will continue to convince herself everything is just fine long past the point that another woman would go running for help.
-In fact, that was the mistake the witches made the first time was not being careful enough to select someone who would keep telling herself all the warning signs were just her imagination, and had to help her into suicide.
+In fact, that was the mistake the witches made the first time: not being careful enough to select someone who would keep telling herself all the warning signs were just her imagination, and had to help her into suicide.

 Meanwhile, in The Stepford Wives, the above Rosemary's Baby justification for stupidity is also relevant.
 Yes, you at least have more reason to stay, as you're tied to your kids, but you're the one who was making so much over wanting a career.
 You're not even fighting for independence at this point, you've already achieved it; and you've already figured out what's rotten in Denmark, so you're the last woman (actually, she literally is) who should be sticking around for the inevitable.